 Illinois has enacted the Uniform Premarital Agreement Act.
 Premarital agreements may be contracted between two prospective spouses with respect to:

-- the choice of law governing the construction of the agreement, and
+- the choice of law governing the construction of the agreement

-- any other matter, including their personal rights and obligations, not violation of public policy or a statute imposing a criminal penalty.
+- any other matter, including their personal rights and obligations, violation of public policy, or a statute imposing a criminal penalty.

 The most important thing to remember is that there are certain simple guidelines to follow, and if they are ignored, the agreement will be unenforceable in court.
 A premarital agreement is not enforceable if the party against whom enforcement is sought proves that:

-- a fair and reasonable disclosure of the property or financial obligations of the other party was not provided before the agreement was entered into (or the right to such disclosure was not voluntarily and expressly waived in writing);
+- fair and reasonable disclosure of the property or financial obligations of the other party was not provided before the agreement was entered into (or the right to such disclosure was not voluntarily and expressly waived in writing)

 Sometimes, parties will attempt to craft their own Premarital Agreement by themselves, without the assistance of an attorney.
 We strongly advise that both parties have independent attorneys craft and review the Premarital Agreement with each party.
 Our courts have found that each party needs to have independent legal advice before entering into any Premarital Agreement.
 Otherwise, the Premarital Agreement will almost certainly be unenforceable.